-Children ages 5 through 11 are now eligible to be immunized with the Pfizer vaccine.
-Children 12 and older were already eligible to receive the Pfizer vaccine.Back to top
+Children ages 5 through 11 are eligible to receive the Pfizer vaccine as their booster shot.Back to top

-How do I schedule a COVID-19 vaccine for my child if they are an MSK patient?
+How do I schedule a primary COVID-19 vaccine series or booster shot for my child if they are an MSK patient?

-You can schedule a vaccination by talking to your child’s primary doctor at MSK.Back to top
+You can schedule a primary vaccination series and a booster dose by talking to your child’s primary doctor at MSK.Back to top

 Is MSK offering COVID-19 vaccines to children of MSK staff, members of the public, or siblings of MSK patients?